bergesinstitute/grafmethodenglish/book-4-unit-2.md

 *some* in affirmative sentences and *any* in negative sentences and questions.

 🔹 *Some* [sʌm] y *any* ['ɛni] significan una cantidad indefinida.
-En general, usamos *some* en oraciones afirmativas y *any* en negativas e interrogativas.
+En general, usamos *some* en oraciones afirmativas y *any* en oraciones negativas e interrogativas.

     I have some books.
 (Tengo algunos libros).